the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 Less important
 - [ ] 2 add tests for training (but don't run them in circleci)
 - [ ] 2 add to lab 5: output sample predictions every epoch so that they can be reviewed in weights and biases
-- [ ] 2 train a baller IAM line recognition model on
+- [ ] 2 train a better IAM line recognition model
+- [ ] 2 save experiment json along with weights, and just call it canonical_character_predictor_weights.h5 and canonical_character_predictor_config.json

 - [ ] 3 explain Pipenv in lab1.md
 - [ ] 3 consider using datasets to the training class (move the mappings to models/ then)
 - [ ] 3 compute validation accuracy in ctc training (run decoding)
-- [ ] 3 save experiment json along with weights, and just call it canonical_character_predictor_weights.py and canonical_character_predictor_config.py

     - easiest way to implement would probably be to pass in experiment_config from run_experiment to Model#save_weights
 - [ ] 3 share pre-processing logic in predict() and fit()/evaluate()